gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 To use the Agent on the remote cluster, `managed-clusted` here and in the blog, we need to mint a certificate for the Agent to use and formulate a cluster secret.

-### Mint certificate
+### Mint Agent Certificate for Principal

-Mint the managed-cluster certificate, note the dnsName used is not important but you should use a consistent method.
+Mint the managed-cluster certificate that the Principal will provide to the Agent, note the dnsName used is not important but you should use a consistent method.
 I'm using <cluster-name>.<CA-ROOT-DOMAIN> format:

 ```